Agustín González de Amezúa y Mayo: Reception and legacy

 In the 1910s and 1920s Amezúa was known only by a limited circle of El Siglo Futuro readers and by some scholars of literature.
 He gained nationwide recognition upon his 1929 entry to the Real Academia de la Lengua, which was acknowledged in a number of major press titles.
 However, until the outbreak of the Civil War he was not a nationwide acknowledged public figure.
 It was only upon his entry to the Real Academia de Historia and the Real Academia de Jurisprudencia y Legislación in the mid-1940s that he became “uno de los prohombres de la intelectualidad franquista”, one of the top intellectuals of early Francoism.
 His funeral was attended by many distinguished personalities including the president of the RAE, Ramón Menendez Pidal; obituary notes were written by – among others - Ramón Menéndez Pidal, Ramón Pérez de Ayala, and Gregorio Marañón.

 Since the 1960s Amezúa was gradually falling into oblivion.
 None of his works has been reprinted.
 Today they might be either briefly mentioned or merely footnoted in studies on Cervantes, Lope de Vega, Zayas, Quevedo, prints in old Spain or even more distant works on slavery and communication.
 His most important scientific contribution is supposed to be the term novela cortesana, the courtly novel, a category accepted and reproduced by present-day historians of literature; some even admit that it triggered an “astonishingly productive new direction in Golden Age studies, it has survived a half century of scrutiny and debate”.
 In historiography some scholars recommend his documentary compilations or works on Isabel de Valois.

-Today González de Amezúa has dedicated short biographical notes on websites of the Real Academia Española, the Real Academia de la Historia and the Instituto de Estudios Madrileños.
+Today González de Amezúa is dedicated short biographical notes on websites of the Real Academia Española, the Real Academia de la Historia and the Instituto de Estudios Madrileños.
 He has earned few brief monographs, apart from bibliographical queries, chiefly an article focused on his contribution to IEM.
 In Spanish public discourse he is rather absent; his memory was eclipsed by the personality of his children, especially Ramón in the world of arts and Clara María in the world of gourmet.
 If recalled, it is to emphasize the work of Antonio Rodríguez Moñino, a Republican who saved his library during the civil war.
 Some works referring to Amezúa’s contribution of historian of literature stigmatize him as an anti-Semite or a machista.
 An American scholar lambasted him as “crítico fascista”, who, driven by his own personal experience – especially the Catholic upbringing and the Jesuit college frequented – entirely misrepresented Cervantes and focused on marginal threads of his works and lifetime, e.g. the Valladolid spell; he does not spare damning qualifications like “fascist”, “catolicismo jesuita de Amezúa” or “crítico bajo el techo del franquismo”.
 Few works note him as a protagonist of Carlism in the early Francoist era.
 In Madrid there is a large plaza named after him, though there were attempts to rename it in line with the Historical Memory Law.